Compare Tree Removal Quotes Now

-Street trees are an important part of Lane Cove and the council is very serious on making sure they are maintained and preserved.
+Street trees are an important part of Lane Cove and the council is very serious about making sure they are maintained and preserved.
 There are guidelines set for good management of street trees.

 Requesting for a service;

-The council sets procedure for selection of street trees based on the species, site location, restrictions, planting area among others.
+The council sets procedures for the selection of street trees based on the species, site location, restrictions, planting area among others.

 You can request for a service to either prune or remove a street tree if the reasons are appropriate.